-You are free to reproduce and use the Post Intensive Care Syndrome (PICS-p) Framework for research or clinical practice.
+You are free to use the Post Intensive Care Syndrome (PICS-p) Framework for research or clinical practice.
 The PICS-p Framework may be reproduced on forms with hospital or clinical unit letterhead or logos, or used in electronic record systems.
 Please cite: Manning, J.C., Pinto, N.P., Rennick, J.E., Colville, G., Curley, M.A.Q.
 (2018).
 Conceptualizing Post Intensive Care Syndrome in Children- The PICS-p Framework.
 Pediatr Crit Care Med, 19(4), 298-300.
 If you would like to republish the tool in any form external to your organization you will have to obtain permission from the copyright holder - Pediatric Critical Care Medicine.
-Requests for any changes or alterations in the instrument or requests to translate it into another language should be made in writing to the authors.
+Requests for any changes or alterations to the framework or requests to translate it into another language should be made in writing to Dr. Curley.
+MAQCurley@gmail.com.

 Context: Over the past several decades, advances in pediatric critical care have saved many lives.
 As such, contemporary care has broadened its focus to also include minimizing morbidity.
 Post Intensive Care Syndrome, also known as “PICS,” is a group of cognitive, physical, and mental health impairments that commonly occur in patients after ICU discharge.
 Post Intensive Care Syndrome has been well-conceptualized in the adult population but not in children.